iftekharzeeon/HocusPocusHomeAssistant/README.md

 <h3> 5.
 Route Planning </h3>
 Given source and destination by voice command, this feature is implemented with the help of <a href="https://www.mapquestapi.com/directions/v2/route">https://www.mapquestapi.com/directions/v2/route</a> API
 <h3> 6.
 Note Taking </h3>
-After taking voice input: "Take Note" from the user, list of note items are being saved to database.
+After taking voice input: "Take Note" from the user, list of note items are being saved to our mySQL database.
 Afterwards, we have implented a Note Fetching API with voice command to let any user retrieve already taken notes.
 The user can fetch any particular note from any date specified, or he can simply retrieve all of the notes.
 <h3> 7.
 Additional Features </h3>
 We have integrated some additional APIs in our Home Assistant Software: TV show recommendations using <a href="https://api.tvmaze.com/search/shows">https://api.tvmaze.com/search/shows</a> API and Current weather using <a href="http://api.weatherstack.com/current">http://api.weatherstack.com/current</a> API.
 <br>